-Your project is underway, your senior management team is on board, and your stakeholders have been identified.
+POV: Your project is underway, your decision-makers are on board, and your stakeholders have been identified.
 Now what?
-It is never too early to start engaging with your stakeholders and building stronger relationships with them.
+It is never too early to start engaging with your stakeholders and build strong relationships with them.

-The relationships you have with your project stakeholders are just as important as your relationships with senior management.
+Positive stakeholder relationships are essential to your project.
 Negative stakeholder relationships can result in not only the delay or cancellation of your project but can also cause long-term damage to the reputation of your entire organization.
-By working to improve relationships with your project stakeholders, you can help them understand your project better, feel included in the process, and ultimately be better equipped to deal with the outcomes.
+By working to improve relationships with your stakeholders, you can help them understand your project better, feel included in the process, and ultimately be better equipped to deal with the outcomes.

 Jambo customers are constantly seeking new ways to improve relationships with their stakeholders, so we have compiled this list of tips by speaking with them often and learning from their experiences.